 Interview question No. 5: Can you successfully deal with underperforming employees?

-Your answer will establish your management style – in particular, if you are very demanding and quickly categorise a member of staff as an underperformer, or if you first review an employee’s performance after sustained shortcomings.
+Your answer will establish your management style – in particular, if you are very demanding and quickly categorize a member of staff as an underperformer, or if you first review an employee’s performance after sustained shortcomings.
 Here, explain the reasons for your specific reactions based on individual circumstances.

 In the end, it comes down to how you judge your results.
 Here, your cognition, objectivity and self-criticism are key.
 Discuss: